-Aurora Leigh imagines herself a “wild bird” trapped within her Aunt’s “cage-bird life” (ll.
-1. 310, 305).
+Aurora Leigh imagines herself as a “wild bird” trapped within her Aunt’s “cage-bird life” (1.
+310, 305).
 At one level, the contrast in the text would seem to be between a bird captured from the wild and a bird raised in captivity, given as two models of Victorian womanhood.
 Yet the image also reveals a doubleness of experience, the feeling of being wild and caged simultaneously.
 Mr. Primeau expresses his experience of psychosis in just such terms, much to Lacan’s evident frustration: “The fact of speaking of these solitary circles and of living without boundaries; there is no contradiction.
 In my mind I do not see a contradiction.
 How can I explain that?
 I am in a solitary circle because I am broken off from reality” (“A Lacanian Psychosis” 33–34).
 That is, psychosis can confer the experience of freedom upon those living within severe confinements.
-“In relation to the solitary circle, I live without boundaries,” Primeau explains to Lacan: “But in relation to the real, I live with boundaries” (34).
-Like Mr. Primeau, Aurora Leigh finds in poetic language—in the figural work of allusion and symbol, and in the disruptions of meter, syntax, and lineation—a way to create an unbounded confinement in the absence of a master signifier.
+“In relation to the solitary circle, I live without boundaries,” Primeau explains to Lacan, adding, “But in relation to the real, I live with boundaries” (34).
+Like Mr. Primeau, Aurora Leigh finds in poetic language—in the figural work of allusion and symbol and in the disruptions of meter, syntax, and lineation—a way to create unbounded confinement in the absence of a master signifier.

 Coleridge’s work resonates through Book I of Aurora Leigh, but Barrett Browning, by shifting the tropes and by framing the experience through a window, undoes the imaginative work of “This Lime-Tree Bower” as part of its innovative feminist poetics.
-This might be termed an “impasse of the feminine” which “is central to psychosis in women,” according to Willy Apollon, Danielle Bergeron, and Lucie Canton: Aurora’s unwriting of “the social link, the requirement of the cultural construction of the feminine, removes the possibility [for her] to address a reliable Other for an essential dimension of [her life]” (132).
+This might be termed an “impasse of the feminine” that “is central to psychosis in women,” according to Willy Apollon, Danielle Bergeron, and Lucie Canton: Aurora’s unwriting of “the social link, the requirement of the cultural construction of the feminine, removes the possibility [for her] to address a reliable Other for an essential dimension of [her life]” (132).
 Such an impasse arises, in its temporal dimension, once symbol and meter escape their boundaries and overflow the signifying processes of Coleridge’s text.
 Instead of choosing to adopt a Coleridgean hopefulness or to pledge generosity toward an absent friend, Barrett Browning creates an anxious and uncanny encounter with the cause of the friend’s desire—one that has repetition built into its very premise and premises, so that it does not need to wait for repetition to be generated out of the work of metonymy and symbol.
-In so doing, Barrett Browning registers Romantic poetry a discourse both alien to the subject and internal to it, an ambiguity that registers in Aurora as an unnamable site of anxiety.
+In so doing, Barrett Browning registers Romantic poetry as a discourse both alien to the subject and internal to it, an ambiguity that registers in Aurora as an unnamable site of anxiety.
 The ambiguity leaves Romanticism vulnerable to its future, which here never stops being written.

 Works Cited

 Apollon, Willy, et al. “Problems of Femininity in the Psychoanalytical Treatment of Psychotic Women.”
-Lacan on Psychosis: From Theory to Praxis, edited by Jon Mills and David L. Downing.
-Routledge, 2019, pp. 132–58.
+Lacan on Psychosis: From Theory to Praxis, edited by Jon Mills and David L. Downing, Routledge, 2019, pp. 132–58.

 Barrett Browning, Elizabeth.
-Aurora Leigh: Authoritative Text, Backgrounds and Contexts, Criticism, edited by Margaret Reynolds, 1st ed.
-Norton, 1996.
+Aurora Leigh: Authoritative Text, Backgrounds and Contexts, Criticism, edited by Margaret Reynolds, 1st ed., Norton, 1996.

 Barthes, Roland.
 Elements of Semiology.
-Translated by Annette Lavers and Colin Smith.
-Hill and Wang, 1968.
+Translated by Annette Lavers and Colin Smith, Hill and Wang, 1968.

 Browning, Robert, and Elizabeth Barrett Browning.
-The Brownings’ Correspondence, edited by Phillip Kelley et al. Wedgestone Press, 1984.
+The Brownings’ Correspondence, edited by Phillip Kelley et al., Wedgestone Press, 1984.

 Coleridge, Samuel Taylor.
 "Frost at Midnight."
 Romantic Circles, https://romantic-circles.org/editions/poets/texts/frostatmidnight.html.
 Accessed 2 Apr.
 2019.